sanhuezapablo/turtle_walker/README.md

 $ source ./devel/setup.bash
 $ roslaunch turtle_walker turtleWalker.launch record:=enable
 ```
+**Note:** You can also pass the argument **disable** if you wish to not record.
+Keep in mind that the default settings for the launch file will not record the rosbag, therefore it is not necessary to pass disable.

 **Note:** The bag file will not record camera topics (these are related to the RGB-D sensor).
 The reasoning is because it will drastically increase the bag size file.